360 Burwood Road, Hawthorn VIC 3122

 The Emporium gift shop offers a selection of original gifts, clothing, stationery, jewellery, homewares and small art pieces made by local and international artisans to suit a range of tastes and budgets.

 Located in the foyer of Hawthorn Arts Centre, the Emporium is closed until further notice.

-Visit the Boroondara Arts Shop, an online store where you will find unique, original gifts and art pieces made by local and international artisans.
+Visit the Boroondara Arts Shop-external site, an online store where you will find unique, original gifts and art pieces made by local and international artisans.
 Many of the items are produced as limited editions so you know you are buying something special.

 Hire a space